GSA/digitalgov.gov/content/news/2022/10/2022-10-11-celebrating-hispanic-and-latinx-heritage-month-at-tts-an-intersection-of-identity-and-public-service.md

 {{< img-right src="hhm-2022-dahianna" >}}

-Making traditional tamales with my aunt in Costa Rica.
+In this photo, I am making traditional tamales with my aunt in Costa Rica.

 **How do you show up as Latinx?
 Why is that important to you?**